-This amazing route takes you through the Wadi Rum, summiting Jordan's highest mountain, and finishing with a visit to Petra.
+This route, specially devised by Tribal Tracks takes you through the best scenery of the Wadi Rum, accessing remote areas visited by few, camping in stunning locations, summiting Jordan's highest mountain, Um Ad Dami, and concluding with a visit to Petra.

 Trekking between 22 – 25km per day in the majestic Wadi Rum (a World Heritage site);